Yes, you can freeze our cheese.

 After this, a vegetarian enzyme is added to coagulate the milk, forming curds and whey.
 The curds are then chopped into smaller pieces, the whey is separated from the curds and salt is added to the chopped curds.
 The salted curds are pressed and formed into blocks and packed.

 The blocks of cheese are matured for the required length of time to achieve the desired flavour and texture which develop over time during maturation.

 All of the milk used to make our delicious cheese comes from around 330 dedicated farms in the West Country.

 Yes, our cheese is suitable for a Halal diet.

-All of the ingredients we use to make our cheese are gluten free which means our cheese is naturally gluten free.
+All of the ingredients we use to make our cheese are gluten free, which means our cheese is too.

 Lactose is the naturally occurring sugar found in animal milks.

-All aged hard cheeses are naturally low in lactose.
+All aged hard cheeses, like cheddar, are naturally low in lactose.
 Enzymes added to milk as part of the cheesemaking process naturally feed on the lactose sugars in the milk developing the flavour of the cheese until the lactose sugar is all naturally used up.